Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas State Stats and Trends

-- Kansas State is 2-0 against the spread and 1-1 overall when the team churns out over 386.6 yards.
+- When Kansas State totals more than 386.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Wildcats have turned the ball over one more time (9 total) than the Red Raiders have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.